 1. What about me syndrome - It's not all about you...

 A lot of times when it comes to looking for a new job the first question I ask someone is who knows you’re looking for a new job.
 If you have a network, the key is to share with them about your search as you never know who knows who.
 In the book “The One Thing” by Gary Keller he talks about the Domino effect.
 So for the point, I’m trying to make is that it only takes one domino to make the other’s fall.
 A lot of opportunities I’ve had thus far in my career have come from a connection I’ve made who help knock down that domino in my career plan.

 2. Networking is not a onetime interaction...

 Let’s review the scenario below and let me know which person you would be more likely to help.

 Someone from your network calls you for a favor, would you be more willing to help person A or B?

 If you guessed B, then you’re probably right!
-Most will agree that you would be more willing to quickly help someone you know and have spoken with more than once other than someone who you don’t really know.
-I’m not saying that in order to have a successful networking connection that you should strive to be best friends, but there should be a relationship.
-This is also not to say that you wouldn’t be willing to help someone you didn’t really have a relationship with in your network if you could help.
-The takeaway point is to not wait unto you need a network to start to build one.
+Most will agree that you would be more willing to quickly help someone you know and have spoken with more than once, other than someone who you don’t really know.
+I’m not saying that to have a successful networking connection that you should strive to be best friends, but there should be a relationship.
+This is also not to say that you wouldn’t be willing to help someone you didn’t really have a relationship within your network if you could help.
+The takeaway point is not to wait unto you need a network to start to build one.

 I would love to hear about one of your best networking experiences…